Interesting and educational YouTube channels2014-01-22 07:10:58 PST

 I always look forward to watching a CGP Grey video whenever he makes a new one.
 CGP Grey is an American living in London, but he makes painstakingly-detailed videos explaining all sorts of topics.
 Some of my favorites include: The Difference between the United Kingdom, Great Britain and England Explained, Coffee: The Greatest Addiction Ever, Copyright: Forever Less One Day, and Death to Pennies, but I haven’t seen any video of his that I haven’t liked!
 Go check him out!

 When speaking of American ex-pats in Britain who make YouTube videos, you can’t leave out Michael Stevens of VSauce.
 VSauce’s videos, like CGP Grey’s, are also on topics of general interest, but VSauce stands out due to Michael’s easy to follow presentation style and his impressive ability to smoothly guide the viewer across many related topics under each video’s main theme.
-Some of my favorites include: Are We Ready For Aliens?, What Does Earth Look Like?, Is The 5-Second Rule True?, You Don’t Type Alone, but again, I’ve never seen a VSauce video that I didn’t like!
+Some of my favorites include: Are We Ready For Aliens?, What Does Earth Look Like?, Is The 5-Second Rule True?, and You Don’t Type Alone.
 If there’s something that you have ever wondered about, chances are that VSauce has done a video about it!

 CrashCourse is an ongoing series created by John and Hank Green (better known as the VlogBrothers) in which they do weekly in-depth lessons about the sciences and humanities.
 John Green, as an award-winnning author, handles the humanities lessons, while his younger brother Hank, a musician and entrepreneur (but trained as a biochemist), takes care of the sciences.
 So far, they have produced full series on World History, Literature, US History, Biology, Ecology, and Chemistry, and will be continuing this year with Psychology and an as-yet-unannounced humanities topic.
 If you ever wanted to re-learn all those classes you ignored in high school, well here is your chance!